JamieWilson2000/SpeedySumsMS2/README.md

     - Fix: Adjusted styling width to 100%
 - Problem: Trying to have timer and first question appear when start button is pressed.
     - Fix: Moved the timer code inside the function targeted by the onclick function.
-- Problem: "Random sums are actually just repeating the sum question instead of generating a new sum.
-    - Fix:
-- Problem: Getting this error message "script.js:160 Uncaught TypeError: Cannot set property 'textContent' of null at startGame (script.js:160)at HTMLButtonElement.onclick (mediumlevel.html:32)"
-    - Solution:
 - Problem: Game buttons on entry page had lost their styling elements.
     - Fix: Discovered I had made changes to the Id tag that was overriding the original stylings.
 - Problem: Screen jumping when hovered over answer box